manoedinata/manoedinata.github.io/content/about.md

 Hi there! 👋

-My name is **Hendra Manudinata**, usually called **Hendra**.
+I'm **Hendra Manudinata**, usually called **Hendra**.
 I'm a student from Indonesia with interests in web development, embedded devices, as well as cyber security.
 I'm currently pursuing a bachelor's degree in [Information Technology](https://www.its.ac.id/it) at [Institut Teknologi Sepuluh Nopember](https://www.its.ac.id).

 I’m also known as **@manoedinata** on the Internet. _manoedinata_ is actually my last name, but intentionally converted _from_ Indonesian’s EYD (_Ejaan Yang Disempurnakan_, which translates to _Enhanced Spelling System_).
 Don’t call me IRL with that username!